|Major Groups > Gilled Mushrooms > Dark-Spored > Cortinarius > Cortinarius hesleri|

 by Michael Kuo

-Cap: 3-9 cm; convex or nearly conical at first, becoming broadly convex, nearly flat, or (frequently) broadly bell-shaped; dry; silky, occasionally becoming more or less bald with age; bright reddish orange when fresh, sometimes fading to pale orange or brownish orange.
+Cap: 1–7 cm; convex, bell-shaped, or nearly conical at first, becoming broadly convex, nearly flat, or (frequently) broadly bell-shaped; dry; silky-fibrillose, but often becoming more or less bald with age; bright reddish orange when fresh, sometimes fading to pale orange or brownish orange.

-Stem: 2-10 cm long; up to 1.5 cm thick at the apex; more or less equal; dry; silky; pale orangish above, colored like the cap below; often darkening to reddish brown near the base or when handled; sometimes with a rusty ring zone; basal mycelium when fresh pastel orange.
+Stem: 2–10 cm long; 0.5–1.5 cm thick; more or less equal; dry; silky or bald; pale orangish above, colored like the cap below; often darkening to reddish brown near the base or when handled; sometimes with a rusty ring zone; basal mycelium when fresh pastel orange.

-Flesh: Pale orangish overall; deep orange in the stem base.
+Flesh: Pale orangish to yellowish or, sometimes, whitish; deeper orange in the stem base.

 Spore Print: Rusty brown.